AnneKitsune/game_features/README.md

 ## Contact

-When possible, report issues through Github's issues page (at the top of this page).
+When possible, report issues through Github's issues page.

 Questions can be asked in our gitter channel.
 See the badge at the top of this page.